-The UN should incorporate and scale up unarmed civilian protection (UCP) in peace operations and development assistance in conflict-affected countries, both in the framing of mandates and in the provision of resources.
+In line with the recommendations by the High-level Independent Panel on Peace Operations and the Global Study on the Implementation of UNSCR 1325, the UN should work closely with unarmed civilian protection (UCP) actors in the field as well as incorporate and scale up UCP in peace operations and development assistance in conflict-affected countries, both in the framing of mandates and in the provision of resources.
 UCP should be recognized as a legitimate expenditure of Official Development Assistance funds.
 The UN should support a permanent roster of organizations and trained women from around the world who are available to provide unarmed civilian protection and UCP training.
-Where appropriate, the UN should encourage the deployment of UCP teams alongside armed missions, DPA political missions and in conflict-prone situations where armed peacekeepers are not deployed.
+Where appropriate, the UN should encourage the deployment of UCP teams alongside armed missions, special political missions and in conflict-prone situations where armed peacekeepers are not deployed.
+Member States are encouraged to request in mission-specific resolutions the inclusion of unarmed protection.